 Barbados Museum & Historical Society

-Gain a deeper understanding of Barbadian history and culture with a tour of the Barbados Museum.
-Here you can see many galleries and over 500,000 artifacts, some of which pre-date history.
+Gain a deeper understanding of Barbadian history, heritage and culture with a tour of the Barbados Museum.
+Browse through galleries and over 500,000 historical artifacts.

 Garrison Savannah Racetrack